 In the first area, work will be done to create interfaces towards external tools.
 EGI is planning to adopt a Service Portfolio Management tool to manage in a more structured way its Service Portfolio, this tool should feed the Marketplace with information on the EGI live services.
 Then, service information exposed in the Marketplace should be automatically retrieved with an interface.
 In addition, EGI will publish its service catalogues also in the service registry currently under development within the eInfraCentral project.
 The Marketplace should be able to publish EGI service information in standard format to enable its publication in the eInfraCentral registry.

-In regards to the publishing of thematic services, the current prototype solution based on the integration with AoDs will be evaluated and fine-tuned.
+In regards to the publishing of thematic community services, the current prototype solution based on the integration with AoDs will be evaluated and fine-tuned.
 After that, selected thematic service providers will be contacted to be invited to join the Marketplace.
 When enough experience is gained, a structured procedure to involve other providers will be defined.
 Procedures to delegate the registration and the management of service entries to their providers will be implemented and the criteria to publish services in the Marketplace will be fine-tuned.
 Furthermore, the possibility to create “satellite” Marketplace per NGI or provider linked to EGI central instance will be explored.

 The work on the service order management automation will continue both in terms of design and implementation with the final aim to automate as much as possible the management of all the order types.
 The RT queue will be extended with information to allow the IMS processes to take care of an order in each phase.
 The SLA/OLA management tool will be implemented enabling the automatic generation of SLA/OLA and related reports.